S-git1/INF5006S-Project/README.md

 **?
 Which license would you like to use?
 UNLICENSED**

-Then install the express MSSQL component:
+Then install the express MSSQL component in the project folder you just created:

+**cd backend**

 **npm install express mssql tedious body-parser cors --save**